The Tourist (Florian Henckel von Donnersmarck, 2010)

 Revolves around Frank, an American tourist visiting Italy to mend a broken heart.
 Elise is an extraordinary woman who deliberately crosses his path.

-Roger Ebert must have been feeling particuarly grumpy the day he reviewed this film (see below) and I've quoted him at length to show not only that but also that he actually say what he doesn't like about it, just that he doesn't.
+Roger Ebert must have been feeling particuarly grumpy the day he reviewed this film (see below) and I've quoted him at length to show not only that but also that he does not actually say what he doesn't like about it, just that he doesn't.
 His reviews usually tell the story in some detail, tendentiously, indicating his moral take on it, but rarely saying much about how the movie is made.
 The film I saw was simply brilliant entertainment.
 I'd never seen Angelina Jolie before, so obviously this is not the kind of film I would normally seek out - but I am interested in this director.
 I thought it was an intriguing story and the writing was clever, and that the stellar cast did a great job.

 There’s a way to make a movie like The Tourist, but Florian Henckel von Donnersmarck doesn’t find that way.
 Here is a romantic comedy crossed with a crime thriller, shot in Paris and Venice, involving a glamorous mystery woman and a math teacher from Wisconsin.
 The plot is preposterous.
 So what you need is a movie that floats with bemusement above the cockamamie, and actors who tease each other.